dylanlammert/dylanlammert/README.md

+# 👋 Hi There...

-- 👋 Hi, I’m Dylan,
+- Hi, I'm Dylan
-- 👀 I’m interested in Full-Stack Development and Machine Learning,
+- 👀 I’m interested in Full-Stack Development and Machine Learning
-- 🌱 I’m currently learning the basics of JavaScript,
+- Student @Missouri State University
 - 📫 You can reach me @ dylanjlammert@gmail.com